 Nor do we have a government-owned manufacturing arm to develop and build the needed goods for an executive department, such as the Department of Defense (DoD).

-In regards to information security and cybersecurity, the recently announced Cybersecurity Maturity Model Certification (CMMC) will be the method the DoD will use to assure that companies are complying with the need to secure sensitive data.
+In regards to information security and cybersecurity, the recently announced Cybersecurity Maturity Model Certification (CMMC) and updated NIST 800-171 compliance requirements will be the method the DoD will use to assure that companies are complying with the need to secure sensitive data.

 We need to keep the DoD’s sensitive information from competing entities such as China and Russia.
 Their state-directed defense and technology industries create the “chaotic evil” stateless actors such as terrorist or criminal hackers.